 Every child should be able to see themselves in a book.
 Our Rainbow Reading program allows our LGBT youth, their families and allies to do just that.
 With the support of librarians, administrators, classroom teachers and many non-profit organizations we donate books that can be read at school or at home.

-We buy books chosen and approved by school districts.
+For schools, we buy books chosen and approved by school districts.
 We know that books will sometimes not be returned but with the help of generous supporters we are able to replace them and maintain a presence in the school.

-.
-(Click on ad below to take you to Amazon books.)
+(Click on ad below to take you to Amazon books)